exiang/open_hub_wiki/Module-f7.md

                             "primaryIndustry": "industries.0.title",

                             // since record will return many individual record, if first individual not a founder
-                            // then it will find and return first individual found with role as founder "businessOwnerName": "individualOrganizations.0.individual.fullName",
+                            // then it will find and return first individual with role as founder "businessOwnerName": "individualOrganizations.0.individual.fullName",

                             // CASE 3: getting value using function